PleiadesBUW/PleiadesUserDocumentation/slurm/gpu.md

 The GPU IDs range from 0 to 7, and match the GPU IDs reported via the `nvidia-smi` tool or in our [monitoring system](../gettingstarted/zabbix).

+You may add `echo $CUDA_VISIBLE_DEVICES` to your Slurm job script in order to see which GPUs each job is using.

 ### Software
 Some basic packages are installed on all GPU nodes: